pugnascotia/spring-react-boilerplate/README.md

 Yes, but with Java.
-It's inspired by the [spring-react-isomorphic](https://github.com/sdeleuze/spring-react-isomorphic) project, but at this point has been rebuilt from the ground up.
+It's inspired by the [spring-react-isomorphic](https://github.com/sdeleuze/spring-react-isomorphic) project, but at this point has been largely rebuilt from the ground up.
 The frontend is build on [create-react-app](https://github.com/facebookincubator/create-react-app) (CRA), though it was necessary to "eject" from CRA in order to apply some